ERC-BPGC/Stewart-Platform/Maze/Readme.md

 # How to get roll and pitch values from the joystick

 Note: These instructions are specific to linux, and might need to be modified for different platforms.
-You might need to install numpy as np, pyserial, asyncio, websockets and json python packages for the code to work.
+You might need to install numpy, pyserial, asyncio, websockets and json python packages for the code to work.

 ## Connecting the ESP32 Hardware